-5.3 An Equalities Impact Assessment has been completed in respect of these recommendations.
-To summarise the findings; There are equalities implications in preventing people bidding for specific property purely on the basis of age.
+There are equalities implications in preventing people bidding for specific property purely on the basis of age.
 This disadvantages younger people whose housing options are restricted.
 This is magnified in the case of disabled people with specific mobility relating housing needs, who could be prevented from bidding for one of the few suitable properties for them on the basis of their age.
-To mitigate any negative impact, it is proposed that flats and bungalows meeting the council's mobility standard are exempted from age restriction and available to people of any age who have been formally assessed by the council as needing that specific type of accommodation.
+To mitigate any negative impact, it is proposed that flats and bungalows meeting the council's mobility standard are exempted from age restriction and available to people of any aged who have been formally assessed by the council as needing that specific type of accommodation.